-1. Ditch unnecessary subscription services
+1. Cancel unnecessary subscription services and memberships

 If you often forget to put money into your savings account or struggle to know how much to sock away, consider using an app that does the work for you.